gatsbyjs/gatsby/docs/blog/2018-08-11-gatsby-pair-programming/index.md

 ---
-title: My Experience doing pair programming with the Gatsby Team and why you should do it
+title: My experience doing pair programming with the Gatsby team and why you should do it
 date: "2018-08-11"
 image: images/screenshot.jpg
 author: Horacio Herrera